• Skip to primary navigation

 • Stir in the rolled oats, peanut butter, maple syrup and egg until it is well combined.

-• Add in the baking soda, vanilla extract, ground cinnamon and sea salt.
+• Add in the baking soda, vanilla extract, and ground cinnamon.

 • Pour in the chocolate chips and mix it all together.